Skip to content

 Allow for a reasonable amount of time

 Proofreaders need time to do their job.
-You also need to build in time to allow yourself time to go over the mark ups (corrections and comments).
-The average amount of time a proofreader can sit at a job is about 6 hours before it impacts their concentration, health, and wellbeing.
-Some proofreaders and editors charge additional fees if the turnaround is very tight and requires them to work unsocial hours.
+You also need to build in time to allow yourself time to go over the corrections and comments they make.
+The average amount of time a proofreader can sit at a job is about six hours a day before it impacts their concentration, health, and wellbeing.

 Provide a project brief

-A basic brief should explain
+A basic brief should explain:

-• what your document is (e.g. fiction, ghost story intended for 9-11 age range)
+• What your document is (e.g. fiction, ghost story intended for 9-11 age range)

-• explain what the background or purpose of the text is (e.g. public health communication about the benefits of mindfulness and journaling)
+• Explain what the background or purpose of the text is (e.g. public health communication about the benefits of mindfulness and journaling)

-• who the audience is (women, age bracket 55-65, experience of casinos in the 1970s)
+• Who the audience is (women, age bracket 55-65, experience of casinos in the 1970s)

-• what the client wants the proofreader to focus on (particular weaknesses)
+• What the client wants the proofreader to focus on (particular weaknesses)

-• what the client does not want changed, (e.g. you want quotations and anything written in dialect to be left as is)
+• What the client does not want changed, (e.g. you want quotations and anything written in dialect to be left as is)

 • How many words/pages is the job?